samuelohterion/AlgebraWithSTL/docs/README.md

 ## Whetting your appetite!
 There are some small neuronal network examples

-## How to build?
+## How to build and run?
-### Qt-Creator-solution
+1. ### Qt-Creator
-Easiest way is to compile and start the project in Qt-Creator!
+  1. Load the Qt-Project "AlgebraWithSTL.pro" in Qt-Creator!
+  2. Press Play!

-### Otherwise
+2. ### Console
-Create some make file by yourself and execute it
-    ( main.cpp depends on algebra.hpp and codeprinter.hpp )
+  1. Open a console and go into the source direcory AlgebraWithSTL!
+  2. Run make!
+    ```.../AlgebraWithSTL$ make```

-## Then
+## Enjoy the Output!
-1. Start it!
+2. Start it!
-2. Watch the output!
-3. Use the code by yourself!
+3. Watch it!
+4. Use it!